 If you are looking for a service that picks penny stocks for you, or even if you are just trying to get extra information on that investment you have been watching, you should keep the following principles in mind.

-Is your 'source' promoting the stock because they want to help you achieve big returns?
+Is your 'source' promoting the penny stock because they want to help you achieve big returns?
 Probably not.

-In many cases, the publisher of that penny stock report, or the salesperson calling you about the latest hot stock is being motivated by their own profits.
+In many cases, the publisher of that penny stock report, or the salesperson calling you about the latest hot penny stocks is being motivated by their own profits.
 They often get compensation from the companies they talk about, and that compensation is often in the form of shares.
 Thus, if their efforts drive the share prices higher, they are looking at a pretty profit.

 To get a better idea of the kind of scams running amock out there, check out the movie, "Boiler Room."